flaxsearch/london-hackday-2016/README.md

 8. *Ife looking at Streaming with Solr*

-10. SOLR-8396  Add support for PointFields in Solr
+10. *Jesse* - SOLR-8396  Add support for PointFields in Solr

+9. *Diego*: Add BM25F ranking to Lucene

 ---parked for now---